Tsukimarf/pi-tunikapps/.gemini/contributing.md

 Whenever you run `git commit -m "<message>"`, the code is automatically formatted, and lint error messages are displayed.

 If there's any error, the commit will not go through.
-Most of the times, the errors are fixed automatically.
+Most of the time, the errors are fixed automatically.

 Note: Pylint errors are not binding, i.e., your commit will not fail if you have